loryblu/loryblu-android/.github/pull_request_template.md

 - [ ] Resolve git conflicts

 ## If any of the acceptance criteria are not met, please explain why below #
+What is the criteria?
+Why it is different?